dlm6693/DS-Mod-3-Project/README.md

 ## Conclusions
 * Ultimately decided on the XG Boost as my final, improving accuracy by a whopping 3%!
-* A major caveat for this model is that there is a potential for overfitting as it the training data almost perfectly (99.6% accuracy, 0.996 F1 Score), but this could be due to class imbalance as well
+* A major caveat for this model is that there is a potential for overfitting as the training data was predicted almost perfectly (99.6% accuracy, 0.996 F1 Score), but this could be due to the class imbalance as well
 * All models including XG Boost seemed to perform quite well on the negative outcomes, but was only able to correctly predict positive ones about 3 out of 5 times as you can see in the confusion matrix
 ![image-4](charts/XG_Boost_Confusion_Matrix.png)<br>
-* Previous acceptances on other campaigns were most signficant indicators of wehter they were converted on the final campaign or not as seen in the below chart of feature improtances
+* Previous acceptances on other campaigns were most signficant indicators of whether they were converted on the final campaign or not as seen in the below chart of feature improtances
 ![image-5](charts/feature_importance.png)<br>

 ## Next Steps
 * Models seemed to be rather complex.
 Would experiment further with trimming as parameters like max depth and number of estimators seemed high
-* Examine correlation between features, not just the features and target variables to see if there were any redundancies I could have accounted for
+* Examine correlation between features more deeply to see if there were any redundancies I could have accounted for
 * Dive deeper into the potential of overfitting.
 Just dropping features proportionally made both the training and testing scores worse, and did not make them more even